 Before beginning to work with a skew chisel, spend a little time learning about how to present the tool to the wood safely.
 Since most dig-ins occur when the toe contacts the wood too aggressively, in most cases, you'll want to position the skew chisel so that the toe is not in contact with the wood.

-To learn the techniques properly, I'd strongly suggest you become comfortable with the positions described below with the lathe turned off.
+To learn the techniques properly, We'd strongly suggest you become comfortable with the positions described below with the lathe turned off.
 Presenting the skew chisel with the wood in a stationary position will give you a chance to make a few "dry runs" before you start using the skew chisel for real.

 Then, tilt the skew chisel blade about 25-degrees counter-clockwise, so that the toe is pointing toward about 2-o'clock, all the while keeping the heel side edge of the skew chisel on the tool rest.
 At this angle, only the center of the chisel's edge should come into contact with the spindle.
 It is vitally important that the toe remains off the spindle to avoid dig-ins, and also that the heel side of the skew chisel remains in contact with the tool rest at all times.
 One should never attempt any kind of "free-handing" on a lathe, and that advice goes double for the skew chisel.

 To smooth the spindle, the action would be to start on the right side of the tool rest, and work to your left, maintaining the two angles as you cut—one with the rear hand remaining to the right of the forehand, and the other being the tool tilted counter-clockwise with only the heel-side of the chisel in contact with the tool rest.
 Keep your eye on the toe as you work to ensure that it doesn't contact the spindle.